Norton Children's Hospital: Awards

 In 2014 Norton Children's Hospital ranked among the top 50 children's hospitals in the country and nationally ranked in six categories including #21 in cancer care, #24 in orthopedics, #24 in pulmonology, #29 in neurology and neurosurgery, #31 in urology, #40 in cardiology and heart surgery, and #51 in nephrology.

-In 2020 Norton Children's Hospital ranked nationally in 3 specialties by the U.S. News & World Report.
-The ranked specialties were #42 in neonatalogy, #49 in diabetes and endocrinology, and #35 in urology.
-The hospital has more rankings than any other children's hospital in Kentucky.
+In 2025-2026 Norton Children's Hospital ranked nationally in 8 specialties by the U.S. News & World Report.